 LaundryView®: High-tech, Green, and Free!

-Through your all-access Connect2U student web portal, you can not only check grades, but also check the status of your laundry from your computer or cell!
+Through your all-access Connect2U student web portal, you can not only check grades, but also check the status of your laundry from your computer or cell if you live in Evergreen, Southwood, Gateway, or Plymouth!
 Best of all no coins or cards needed on these water-conserving green machines--they're free!

 A Picture-perfect Campus